ampproject/amp.dev/grav/user/pages/02.styleguide/01.molecules/float-image/default.md

 [stage color=orange]
 ### What is AMP?
-# AMP is a web component framework for easily creating user first websites
+# AMP is a web component framework for easily creating user first websites that are getting stacked on top of each other.
 [/stage]

 # Float Image